Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. Yes to Life: In Spite of Everything by Viktor Frankl
+1. What Unites Us by Dan Rather
 2. Resident Evil: Code Veronica by S. D. Perry

-### Current Book Completed Count as of 10-20-22
+### Current Book Completed Count as of 10-29-22

-Non-fiction - 9\
+Non-fiction - 10\
 Fiction - 19